Old Korean Legation Museum

 To many Koreans, the building was a reminder of Japan's forceful takeover of their country and the Korean loss of sovereignty.
 Following decades of offers from Koreans, the property was sold by its longtime owners in 2012 to the South Korean government's Cultural Heritage Administration and National Trust for the Cultural Heritage of the Republic of Korea.
 After undergoing a multi-year, multi-million dollar renovation, the Old Korean Legation Museum was opened in 2018.
 The Victorian style museum, which features a library, banquet hall, and small garden, is a contributing property to the Logan Circle Historic District and Greater Fourteenth Street Historic District.
+It was added to the National Register of Historic Places and District of Columbia Inventory of Historic Sites in 2024.